First-Time Disorderly Conduct Offenders in Connecticut

 What you should discuss with lawyers in Connecticut is how to get your case dismissed without 1) pleading guilty, or 2) having to enroll in the Family Violence Education Program.
 You see, pleading guilty sets you up to fail again, as another arrest for Disorderly Conduct in Connecticut significantly increases your chances of going to jail.

 And enrolling in the Family Violence Education Program is not always ideal, as it will keep your case alive and the restraining order in place for up to two years.
 There are other options for getting your case dismissed, so be sure to reach out to any of the best Connecticut criminal lawyers who fight domestic violence arrests in the criminal courts.

-Finally, and as we frequently discuss in other sections of this website, expect a full, thorough and unfortunately, invasive DCF investigation into your family following your Disorderly Conduct arrest.
+After a disorderly conduct claim, individuals should expect a full, thorough and unfortunately, invasive DCF investigation into your family following your Disorderly Conduct arrest.
 Connecticut Department of Children and Family investigators are required to visit homes where Disorderly Conduct arrests have taken place.
 They are further required to conduct comprehensive safety assessments or investigations within 45 days of the referral to their office, which can make a family feel even more exploited and violated by the justice system.